It’s a medical disorder. It is characterized by frequent pauses of breathing during sleep.

 The person may be advised to:

-AVOID SLEEPING ON THE BACK SIDE
+AVOID SLEEPING ON HIS OR HER BACK

 Throat tissues are most likely to sag and block the airway in this position.